Festival season is finally here field-lovers!

 2. Beauty Basics

-It's a myth that it's obligatory to survive Glastonbury without washing.
+It's a myth that it's obligatory to survive a music festival without washing.
 There's nothing inauthentic about packing a good amount of wet wipes, moisturiser, a tooth brush (preferably with a cap), some dry shampoo and plenty of hand sanitiser.

-We are also firm believers in having the occasional quick shower in the Greenpeace Field - couple this with a Berocca and you'll feel right as rain in no time.
+We are also firm believers in having the occasional quick shower - couple this with a Berocca and you'll feel right as rain in no time.
 Be sure to pack yourself a light Hammam Towel - they are super absorbant and weigh less than those bulky bath towels.
 You can also use the Hammam Towels in the day as skirts, scarves or capes.

 Don't forget to pack sunglasses and suncream.
 If the sun does make an appearance (which is looking likely!) - there's no cover but a hot sweaty tent to dive into, and you'll want to be standing outside basking in it without turning into a lobster.